 It Improves Web Traffic

-Making patients wait in your waiting room is frustrating enough, but making them wait for your website to load can keep them from scheduling an appointment.
+Making patients wait in your waiting room is frustrating enough, but making them wait for your website to load can prevent them from scheduling an appointment.
 Not having a responsive design makes web pages load slowly when being accessed through a mobile device.
-And when people have to wait more than two seconds for your page to load, they tend to leave the site, increasing your bounce rate.
+When people have to wait more than two seconds for your page to load, they tend to leave the site and increase your bounce rate.

-A responsive design will help your pages load faster, result in fewer traffic bounces, and an improved user experience.
+A responsive design will help your pages load faster, result in fewer traffic bounces, and an improved patient experience.
+Hire a skilled front-end designer or choose responsive templates if you're using a website builder to achieve the best mobile experience for potential patients.